s-vedra/PersonalFinanceTrackerRepository/README.md

 - **Exchange Rates:** Utilize a proxy API to obtain the most recent exchange rates, providing you with up-to-date currency conversion information.

+- **Expense Management:** Seamlessly analyze your financial data and generate insights to make informed decisions based on detailed reports and statistics.

 ## Technologies Used
 - **.NET Core:** The foundation of the application, ensuring cross-platform compatibility and high-performance execution.